Jarryd460/introduction-to-lang-chain/README.md

 # Introduction to LangChain

-This repository serves as an introduction to working with LangChain, specifically focusing on chat models using Ollama's LLaMA models.
-It includes various examples demonstrating different aspects of chat model interactions.
+This repository serves as a comprehensive introduction to working with LangChain's chat models, featuring multiple model providers and interaction patterns.
+It includes practical examples demonstrating various aspects of chat model integration, from basic usage to advanced conversation handling.

+The examples support multiple model providers including:
+- **Ollama** (local LLMs)
+- **Anthropic** (Claude models)
+- **Hugging Face** (hosted models)

+Each example is designed to be self-contained and demonstrates a specific aspect of working with LangChain's chat model interface.

 ## 🚀 Features